Did you know you can add Spatial Reference Systems to HANA?

 - Create two HANA users: one to use the Geospatial Metadata Installer and the second establish the required SQLCC connection and add new spatial reference systems in that HANA instance

 - Assign the user for the Geospatial Metadata Installer.
 This is accomplished using the XS Admin console.
-Here’s where there may be a slight twist (see below)
+Here’s where there may be a slight twist (see below).
+I’ve verified that for HANA 2.0 SP2, you will still need to grant the Application Privileges outlined in the discussion thread below.

 - Finally, use the Geospatial Metadata Installer.
 There are two functions available as shown in the image below: